 Since you're working with sharp edges of glass or tile, you'll want to put on a pair of latex or rubber gloves.
-You can then apply the grout with a putty knife or with the gloved hands, either way, take the grout and rub or press it into all the gaps between the glass pieces.
+You can then apply the grout with a putty knife, a grout float, or with your gloved hands, either way, take the grout and rub or press it into all the gaps between the glass pieces.
 Make sure you evenly apply it over the entire countertop.
 If you do it right, it'll get everywhere, including all over the glass you just laid down.

 Step 5: Cleanup

 About 15-20 minutes or so after you've finished grouting, you'll need to be ready with a sponge to wipe the residue off the top.
 To do this, dampen your sponge and run it across your new mosaic glass countertop.
 This helps press the grout into any spaces it wasn't securely stuck into before, as well as to even it out.
 Rinse the sponge out well, all excess water out with it, and wipe it down a few more times until you see that all or most of the residue is off the glass pieces.